heckerpowered/Jvav/README.md

 # Jvav
 Jvav is a programming language first purposed by Dr. Haoyang Zhang and implemented by [Heckerpowered](https://github.com/heckerpowered)

-# Vertex
+# Mamba

-Vertex is the compiler of the Jvav programming language, it can compile Jvav code into source code of other programming languages such as C++, Java.
+Mamba is the compiler of the Jvav programming language, it can compile Jvav code into source code of other programming languages such as C++, Java.